Manitoba premier self-monitoring for COVID-19 symptoms after premiers' meeting | CBC News

 Brian Pallister had lunch on Friday with Quebec's premier, who is now voluntarily self-isolating

-Manitoba Premier Brian Pallister is watching for symptoms of COVID-19 after meeting with Quebec's premier, who is now self-isolating after coming into contact with a confirmed case of the illness.
+Manitoba Premier Brian Pallister said the premier is watching for symptoms of COVID-19 after meeting with Quebec's premier, who is now self-isolating after coming into contact with a confirmed case of the illness.

-Pallister had a "working lunch" with Quebec Premier François Legault and other Conservative premiers in Ottawa on Friday, a spokesperson for Pallister's office said in an emailed statement to CBC News Saturday morning.
+Pallister had a "working lunch" with Quebec Premier François Legault and other Conservative premiers in Ottawa on Friday, a spokesperson for Pallister's office said in an emailed statement to CBC News.

 Legault announced later on Friday that he is voluntarily self-isolating after meeting one-on-one with federal Conservative Leader Erin O'Toole on Monday.